 A full-time employee is regularly scheduled to work at least 40 hours per week.
+A Work Period: is defined as a regularly recurring period of seven (7) days.
+A Work Day: is defined as Eight (8) consecutive hours of work within a twenty-four (24) hour period constitutes the regular work day.
 Generally, they are eligible for the Village's benefit package, subject to the terms, conditions and limitations of each benefit program, and the terms of any applicable collective bargaining agreement.